-Nexia SAB&T Inc., with Aneel Darmalingam as designated Auditor, was appointed as external auditors, effective 22 May 2020.
+Nexia SAB&T Inc., were the appointed external auditors, effective 22 May 2020.
 In 2022 Shamira Mahomed was appointed as designated Auditor.

 Summarised roles and responsibilities

 - Providing the Board with additional assurance regarding the efficiency and reliability of the financial information used by the directors to assist them in the discharge of their duties - Reviewing interim and annual financial statements, the Integrated Annual Report and any other external reports issued by the organisation - Ensuring that significant business, financial and other risks have been identified and are being managed suitably - Ensuring independence of external audit and overseeing the external audit process - Ensuring good standards of governance, reporting and compliance are in operation - Overseeing the Group's risk management profile - Considered the impact of Covid-19 in terms of the financial results.